mvisonneau/ahs/README.md

-build                          Build the binary clean                          Remove binary if it exists coverage                       Generates coverage report deps                           Fetch all dependencies dev-env                        Build a local development environment using Docker fmt                            Format source code help                           Displays this help imports                        Fixes the syntax (linting) of the codebase install                        Build and install locally the binary (dev purpose) lint                           Run golint and go vet against the codebase publish-github                 Publish the compiled binaries onto the GitHub release API publish-goveralls              Publish coverage stats on goveralls setup                          Install required libraries/tools test                           Run the tests against the codebase
+build                          Build the binary clean                          Remove binary if it exists coverage                       Generates coverage report dev-env                        Build a local development environment using Docker fmt                            Format source code help                           Displays this help imports                        Fixes the syntax (linting) of the codebase install                        Build and install locally the binary (dev purpose) lint                           Run golint and go vet against the codebase publish-github                 Send the binaries onto the GitHub release setup                          Install required libraries/tools test                           Run the tests against the codebase
 ```